ohc192/WebTSS/readme.md

 # WebTSS
-An open-source web alternative to tsssaver.
+An online front-end to tsschecker licensed under MIT.

 ## Installation
 1. Drag and drop this projects files into a web directory.